camunda/sap-odata-connector/README.md

 - source code formatting is done with `maven-spotless-plugin` upon build/compile

+### testing

+- these spring profiles activate different test suites
+  - no active profile or "unit" or "default" &rarr; 'ODataStandardTest', 'ErrorCodesTest', 'DestinationProviderTest'
+  - "integration-s4" &rarr; 'ODataS4Test' (only applicable if `destinations` env var is pointing to an actual S/4 system - which is done in the gh action)
+  - "integration-c8" + Camunda 8 minor version + {"saas" | "sm" }
+     - e.g. "integration-c86-saas" &rarr; activates matching config file (e.g. `src/test/resources/application-integration-c86-saas.yaml`) and
+     - runs 'C8Test' pointing to a specific c8 saas or sm cluster

 ### OData sample backend

 There's a Node.js-based OData v2 + v4 backend located in `/cap-bookshop`.